taataa/tapspace/docs/dev/design.md

 Very tedious.
 On the other hand { basis { transform, element } } too complex.
 { element, a, b, x, y } is probably the simplest for the programmer.
 Alternatively alias for element: el, elem, base, basel, basis

+In Oct 2022, we saw that trouping the basis element (vec.basis) and the geometry properties (vec.x, vec.y) in the same namespace leads to hard-to-detect bugs because raw geometry objects e.g {x,y,z} and the geometry class instances e.g. Vector { basis, x, y, z } could be used identically in the same context.
+This lead to extra checks if the object was raw or based.
+Also, all operations on based objects are implemented in affineplane that understands only the raw objects, thus it was often necessary to first compute the raw object and then copy the properties to a new based instance to maintain immutability.
+Sometimes only the raw object was needed, thus the constructed based instance had to be deconstructed immediately after its construction.
+For these reasons, it was better to follow Tapspace v1 approach where the "basis invariant" objects contained the raw object as an object.
+In Tapspace v2 this means for example Vector { basis, vec } where vec is a affineplane.vec3 {x,y,z}.
+This way geometric operations can be done on raw objects and the resulting object can be used directly without copying of the properties.

 ### Setting positions